zriyansh/signoz.io/docs/instrumentation/python.md

 Step 4.
 You can validate if your application is sending traces to SigNoz cloud by following the instructions [here](#validating-instrumentation-by-checking-for-traces).

+In case you encounter an issue where all applications do not get listed in the services section then please refer to the [troubleshooting section](#troubleshooting-your-signoz-installation).

 </TabItem>
 <TabItem value="k8s" label="Kubernetes">